cos301-2019-se/A-Recognition/Database_Manager/README.md

     ]
 }
 ```

-#### /deleteEvent
+#### deleteEvent
-Endpoint to allow deletion of a specific event.
+Function to allow deletion of a specific event.
 The request:

 Example:
 ```
 {
     "eventId" : "38173"
 }
 ```

-#### /addAttendee
+#### addAttendee
-Allows the adding of an extra person (email + otp pair) to an existing event, to allow them access.
+Allows the adding of an extra attendee (email + otp pair) to an existing event, to allow them access to room booked for the event.
 The request:

 Example:
 ```
 {